sociomantic-tsunami/libdrizzle-redux/docs/api/statement.rst

    :param stmt: The prepared statement object
    :param column_number: The column number to get (starting at 0)
    :param ret_ptr: A pointer to a :c:type:`drizzle_return_t` to store the return status into
    :returns: True if unsigned

+.. c:function:: bool drizzle_stmt_get_is_unsigned_from_name(drizzle_stmt_st *stmt, const char *column_name, drizzle_return_t *ret_ptr)

+   Check if a column for a fetched row is unsigned using a column name

+   :param stmt: The prepared statement object
+   :param column_name: The column name to get
+   :param ret_ptr: A pointer to a :c:type:`drizzle_return_t` to store the return status into, :py:const:`DRIZZLE_RETURN_NOT_FOUND` if the column name cannot be found
+   :returns: True if unsigned

 .. c:function:: const char *drizzle_stmt_get_string(drizzle_stmt_st *stmt, uint16_t column_number, size_t *len, drizzle_return_t *ret_ptr)